sillitoe/cath-human-funfam-mda/README.md

-# Retrieve Human CATH FunFam sequences (including MDA info)
+# Retrieve Human CATH FunFam sequences

-This contains a script that retrieves the FunFam entries in human for a given release of CATH.
+This contains a script that retrieves the FunFam entries in human for a given release of CATH and outputs the data in tab-separated format.

 ## Requirements

  * local access to CATH Oracle database
  * `python3`
- * `cx_Oracle` (useful guide to installing this [here](https://gist.github.com/kimus/10012910))
+ * `cx_Oracle` (guide to installing can be found [here](https://gist.github.com/kimus/10012910))

 ## Usage